Bell Museum of Natural History: Exhibits

-The museum's former film screening room was retrofitted to house a halfdome planetarium theater.
-Museum staff lead audiences on a virtual voyage from the surface of the Earth to the edge of the known universe in an intimate environment, holding up to 15 people per show.
+The ExploraDome is a large, inflatable planetarium dome that travels across the state.
+Museum staff lead audiences on a virtual voyage from the surface of the Earth to the edge of the known universe in an intimate environment, holding up to 30 people per show.
 All presentations are given live by a planetarium educator and allow for audience interaction, unless noted as "pre-recorded."

-Geodome

-The museum's inflatable geodome is the traveling version of the ExploraDome that is brought to the school and locations across the state and region.
-It was the first geodome theater in Minnesota.
-Primarily used for educational outreach visits, the geodome also makes an annual trip the Minnesota State Fair for STEM Day.